djrumala/djrumala.github.io/_publications/2023-10-its-miccai_faimi.md

 * Little attention is given to data handling procedure when tackling longitudinal data
 * Deep learning model performance tends to be  -->

 * <b>Neglect of Longitudinal Data</b>: In medical image analysis, the significance of longitudinal data is often overlooked.
-Longitudinal data, with its repeated observations over time, holds a wealth of information critical for understanding changes and patterns over the progression of diseases.
+Longitudinal data, with its repeated observations over time, holds a wealth of information critical for understanding changes and patterns over the progression of diseases, offering insights into treatment efficacy.

 * <b>Data Handling in Longitudinal Analysis</b>: Proper handling of longitudinal data is a crucial aspect that often receives inadequate attention.
-Inconsistent or improper data handling procedures can introduce biases and compromise the robustness and reliability of the results.
+Inconsistent or improper data handling procedures can introduce biases and compromise the robustness and reliability of the results, even in 3D-based medical image analysis.

 * <b>Deep Learning Performance Challenges</b>: Deep learning models, despite their high performance, can be misleading in the medical imaging domain.
 Biases, such as data leakage, can give overly optimistic results during evaluation, potentially leading to incorrect conclusions.
 Understanding and mitigating these challenges are vital for trustworthy AI-powered medical diagnoses.

 ## Methods

+* Deep Learning model: 3D CNN [(DenseNet121)](https://github.com/ZFTurbo/classification_models_3D)
+* Datasets: 3D Longitudinal T1-weighted and T2-weighted MRI from [ADNI](https://adni.loni.usc.edu/)
+* Data Processing: [CAT12](https://andysbrainbook.readthedocs.io/en/latest/CAT12/CAT12_Overview.html) with VBM pipeline
+* Purpose: Three-way classification (CN, MCI, and AD)

 ### Evaluation Scheme
 Data Splitting Strategies during CV:
 - Subject-wise Splitting